burgshrimps/dicast/README.md

 See above.

 ## Evaluation
 This step uses trained models to make predicitons for a set of unseen SVs and subsequently compares the predictions with the ground truth labels.
 This results of this mode are saved in a directory called `eval` inside the model directory.
-For each SV type model a file, `<clfname>_<svtype>_eval.tsv` is created containing the feature values, quality scores of the input callers as well as the dicast probabilities.
+For the specified SV type model a file, `<clfname>_<svtype>_eval.tsv` is created containing the feature values, quality scores of the input callers as well as the dicast probabilities.
 This file can be used by the script `scripts/evaluate_model.ipynb` to compute metrics such as precision and recall.

+**Command:** `python dicast.py test [-h] [--chr_incl] [--cur] svtype params clfparams clfname` \
+**Example:** `python dicast.py test --cur DEL params/params_test.json params/params_model.json RF_100`